-A few hours later, S came back home and by then I had made sure to tidy everything up.
-The cat had licked himself clean of chocolate and the flat was so tidy you wouldn't have been able to tell I had been baking.
-Deep-down, I am an angel too.
+A few hours later, my husband came back home and by then I had made sure to tidy everything up.

-I cut two generous slices of cake and offered the one with the heart-shaped bonbon on top to S. Your early Valentine's treat - I told him.
+I cut two generous slices of cake and offered the one with the heart-shaped bonbon on top to my husband.
+Your early Valentine’s treat – I told him.

 -Lau, two weeks left till Valentine’s Day…

--Well, it’s not going to bring us bad luck, is it? - I replied him.
+–Well, it’s not going to bring us bad luck, is it? – I replied to him.

 The texture was as moist as I’d hoped and our minds were blown by the first bite.
 We ate as slowly as we could, breaking it up with our forks into thin layers and savouring every single little piece until it melted in our mouths.

 Oh my!
-This is heaven - S said. - All your mess was worth it.
+This is heaven – he said. – All your mess was worth it.